Takri script: Revival movement

 Since Takri fell into disuse, there have been sporadic attempts to revive the script in Himachal Pradesh.
-Recent efforts have been made to teach the script to Himachalis.
+Recent efforts have been made to teach the script to North punjabis.

 The Takri (Tankri) script was also used in cinema.
-The first film in Himachali dialects of Western Pahari called Saanjh directed by Ajay K Saklani released in April 2017 used Takri script in its title and beginning credits.
+The first film in Pahari Punjabi called Saanjh directed by Ajay K Saklani released in April 2017 used Takri script in its title and beginning credits.
 Workshops are being conducted in small scale in the state of Himachal Pradesh, in districts like Chamba and Kullu, Kangra and Shimla.
-An organization named Sambh (Devanagari: सांभ) based at Dharamshala has decided to develop fonts for this script.
+An organisation named Sambh (Devanagari: सांभ) based at Dharamshala has decided to develop fonts for this script.